 The vitality and integrity of our communities are cornerstones of our business.
 We dedicate significant resources to the goal of strengthening our communities through developing and implementing programs designed to protect user personal information, promote a safe environment, and ensure the security of user personal information.
 The user privacy policy, Bilibili Privacy Policy, on our platform describes our business scenarios for handling user information and the processing rules and protection measures for personal information on our platform.
-Specifically, we provide users with adequate notice and authorization as to what personal information are being processed and undertake to protect and process the personal information in accordance with applicable laws and make reasonable efforts to prevent the unauthorized use, loss or leak of user personal information.
+Specifically, we provide users with adequate notice and authorization as to what personal information are being processed and undertake to protect and process the personal information.
 Our user privacy policy, Bilibili Privacy Policy, has clearly specified the type of user personal information that will be collected under different scenarios.
 For example, a user will need to provide phone number to receive verification code when registering an account on our platform.
-When a user downloads (including the re-download after uninstallation) and opens our mobile app for the first time, or any modification is made to the Bilibili Privacy Policy, we will notify the user of the Bilibili Privacy Policy in a pop-up window and obtain the user's explicit consent.
-In addition, we use a variety of technologies to protect the user personal information with which we are entrusted and have a team of information security professionals dedicated to the ongoing implementation of data security practices.
-For example, we store all user personal information in encrypted format and strictly limit the number of personnel who can access those servers that store user personal information.
-For our external interfaces, we also utilize firewalls to protect against potential attacks or unauthorized access.
+When a user downloads (including the re-download after uninstallation) and opens our mobile app for the first time, or any modification is made to the Bilibili Privacy Policy, we will notify the user of the Bilibili Privacy Policy and obtain the user's explicit consent.